7 Strategies to Reduce Homelessness in the US

 1. Robust Data Collection

-Problems cannot be solved unless they’re identified.
-A crucial first step to helping people that are homeless is to reach out and understand their needs.
-Set up a Homeless Management Information System (HMIS) within your non-profit and community.
+Problems cannot be solved unless they're identified.
+A crucial first step to helping people who are homeless is to communicate with them and understand their needs.
+Establish a Homeless Management Information System (HMIS) within your nonprofit and community.

 This system allows you to collect data on services available in the community, help that clients need, and facts about how people and families are at risk for homelessness.
-And every governing body under HUD must operate a thorough HMIS under their standards.
+Every governing body under HUD must operate a thorough HMIS under their standards.

 Some of the data collection required under HUD includes, but is not limited to: